youngin9999/portfolio/README.md

+2024 08-15
+Today, I tried training YOLOv11n.
+However, I think my first model was overfitted and didn’t perform well.
+The sample model actually produced better results than mine.
+I believe the main issue was the small size of the training dataset and overfitting due to a high number of epochs.

 2024.0813-14 (sam)
 Today, I learned how to use Docker.
 Now I can run my script in an environment identical to the competition site.